dotnet/docs-aspire/docs/database/oracle-entity-framework-component.md

 ms.date: 02/26/2024
 ---

-# .NET Aspire PostgreSQL component
+# .NET Aspire Oracle Entity Framework Component

 In this article, you learn how to use the The .NET Aspire Oracle EntityFrameworkCore component.
 The `Aspire.Oracle.EntityFrameworkCore` library is used to register a <xref:System.Data.Entity.DbContext?displayProperty=fullName> as a singleton in the DI container for connecting to Oracle databases.
 It also enables connection pooling, retries, health checks, logging and telemetry.